tomrake/tomrake.github.io/about.md

 * in Pharo - Smalltalk.
 * on renewable energy methods and markets.
 * somtimes in R.
+* mainly in emacs and seldom in vi.
 * architectural drafting in AutoCAD.
 * 6502 programming on an Apple ][
 * analysis of the waterpark industry